ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with empty payload.
 In case the request has a non-empty payload, the KDC MUST respond with a 4.00 (Bad Request) error message.

 The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the client identified by NODENAME.
 The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ8).
-If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

 The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
-If that is not the case, the handler responds with a 4.01 (Unauthorized) error response.
+If that is not the case, the handler responds with a 4.03 (Forbidden) error response.

 Additionally, the handler verifies that the node is a current member of the group.
-If the verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+If the verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

 Also, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
 If the verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").